UMBCvision/CompRess/Readme.md

 ```

-To evaluate Linear Classifier models on ImageNet, run:
+To run Linear Classifier evaluation on ImageNet, run:

 ```eval